-- "Quantum Mechanics", Vols.
-1 and 2, by Claude Cohen-Tannoudji, Bernard Diu and Frank Laloë - Very didatic presentation of the formalism and applications of QM, written by the French master. - Specially useful for people interested in AMO (atomic, molecular, and optical physics). - "Quantum Mechanics", Franz Schwabl My favourite book for the wave function (differential equations based) formalism. - "Modern Quantum Mechanics", J.J.
+"Quantum Mechanics", Vols.
+1 and 2, by Claude Cohen-Tannoudji, Bernard Diu and Frank Laloë Very didatic presentation of the formalism and applications of OM written

+Very didatic presentation of the formalism and applications of QM, written by the French master.

+Specially useful for people interested in AMO (atomic, molecular, and optical physics).

+- "Quantum Mechanics", Franz Schwabl My favourite book for the wave function (differential equations based) formalism. - "Modern Quantum Mechanics", J.J.
 Sakurai My favourite book for the operator formalism.
 Specially useful for people interested in particle physics and quantum field theory.